logzio/logzio-helm/charts/logzio-trivy/README.md

 ### Further configuration

-The above `helm install` command will deploy a standard configuration version of the Chart, for shipping logs, metrics and traces.
+The above `helm install` command will deploy a standard configuration version of the Chart.

 However, you can modify the Chart by using the `--set` flag in your `helm install` command: